 Professional development sessions

-Please re-visit this page for upcoming Professional Development sessions.
+Please re-visit this page for any upcoming sessions

 Sustainability education programs for schools, kindergartens and early learning centres

 There are a number of sustainability education programs for schools, preschools, and early learning centres that we subsidise or can assist with.

 In our early childhood services, we follow National Quality Standard 3.3.
 This standard asks services to take "an active role in caring for the environment and contribute to a sustainable future".
 As a Council, we declared a climate emergency in 2018 and are committed to making sure our centres play a part in caring for our world.

 The following programs, incursions and excursions are designed to engage students on topics such as local habitat and fauna, waterway health, waste and recycling and the environmental impacts of transport and food.
 A limited number of free sessions are available to Merri-bek schools and early learning centres each year.